stolostron/rhacm-docs/about/gdpr_readiness.md

 Applications that run on the {{site.data.keyword.product}} platform might collect personal data.

-When you assess the use of the {{site.data.keyword.product}} platform running containerized applications and your need to meet the requirements of GDPR, you must consider the types of personal data that are collected by the application and aspects of how that data is managed, such as:
+When you assess the use of the {{site.data.keyword.product}} platform running containerized clusters and your need to meet the requirements of GDPR, you must consider the types of personal data that are collected by the cluster and aspects of how that data is managed, such as:
-* How is the data protected as it flows to and from the application?
+* How is the data protected as it flows to and from the clusters?
 Is the data encrypted in transit?
-* How is the data stored by the application?
+* How is the data stored by the cluster?
 Is the data encrypted at rest?
-* How are credentials that are used to access the application collected and stored?
+* How are credentials that are used to access the cluster collected and stored?
-* How are credentials that are used by the application to access data sources collected and stored?
+* How are credentials that are used by the cluster accessing data sources collected and stored?
-* How is data collected by the application removed as needed?
+* How is data collected by the cluster removed as needed?

 This is not a definitive list of the types of data that are collected by the {{site.data.keyword.product}} platform.
 It is provided as an example for consideration.
 If you have any questions about the types of data, contact Red Hat.